JayUpadhyayCS/notes/Python.md

 Def means define me a function.
 You do not need to explicitly mention what datatype you are using for the function.

-If name==main is used to start the function
+_If name==main is used to start the function._ Need to know more about this
 Python code will not run if you have not indented things properly.
 Usually a colon and then an indent everyline following.
 ## Example of a while loop